-- Life insurance policy.
-This could be a private policy or purchased through an employer.
+- Life Insurance Policy: It could be a private policy or purchased through an employer.

-- Bill receipts.
-Contact creditors.
-Consider notifying all three credit reporting agencies to freeze new charges or requests for credit.
+- Bill Receipts: Contact creditors.
+Consider notifying the three major credit reporting agencies to freeze new charges or requests for credit.

 Remember to shred all sensitive documents, especially those containing a Social Security number.

 While you'll want to stop some services, others need to be continued.
 As mentioned above, keep on paying the homeowner's insurance premiums.
 Keep the utilities turned on, and notify services such as gardeners or maintenance companies where to send invoices.
 If the seller has a reverse mortgage, notify the mortgage company immediately and ask for time to settle the estate before they attempt to foreclose on the house.

 This aspect of cleaning out the house may be the most emotional.
 It hastens the process if you sort belongings into three piles or tag them with color-coded stickers of three different colors:

 If family members squabble about distribution, set aside the disputed items until all the sorting is finished and emotions have settled.
 Then try taking turns by each choosing an item or memento.
 Consider trading several items for a treasure you truly desire.
 Sentiment aside, get real valuables—art, antiques, jewelry—appraised to determine their actual value.